giso360/react-fb-proj/README.md

 7. There is already a user registered with credentials: username: peoplecert / password: 123

-8. Login with these credentials to view the feed of post and explore the functionalities of the project
+8. Login with these credentials to view the feed of posts and explore the functionalities of the project

 9. Alternatively, you can create a new user by clicking the registration link and create a post feed from scratch